dhruvpopuri/ProductAnalyzer/README.md

 ## Testing notes
 - To simplify and reduce testing time , I have compiled scraped data in products_backup.json (about 200 laptop products), you can restore the products into the db using the command `sudo docker exec -t productanalysis-web-1 python restore_product_data.py`.
 Then you can run the process API with the search term `laptops` to inference with the LLM and store the trends data.
+- Note that the products_backup.json file does not contain any of the AI generated content, that will only be available after calling the `/process` endpoint.
 - In case you want to use any other search key, you may scrape the data using the scrape endpoint (which takes 5-7 seconds per listing), and subsequently use that search term for the process and insight endpoints.